 Therapeutic Diet for Dogs with Chronic Kidney Disease

 Reducing the amount of protein in your dog's diet remains a controversial step.
 There are two goals behind this choice for your vet.
 Since their kidneys are responsible for filtering their body's waste when they process protein.
-The first goal of reducing protein is to help lower the amount of waste your dog's body produces, and the second is to reduce the amount of protein which is entering the kidneys' filtration systems.
+The first goal of reducing protein is to help lower the amount of waste your dog's body produces, and the second is to reduce the amount of protein that is entering the kidneys' filtration systems.

 What this means is that feeding your dog a diet with reduced levels of protein may help to reduce the workload placed on your dog's kidneys, in turn helping to preserve kidney function.

-One very important thing to remember is that the phosphorus levels in your dog's food is directly related to the amount of protein in the food.
+One very important thing to remember is that the phosphorus levels in your dog's food are directly related to the amount of protein in the food.
 Restricting phosphorus levels in your dog's diet requires also restricting their protein intake.
 It is also very important to know that normalizing your dog's phosphorus levels in their blood only through a diet is usually only successful if their kidney disease is diagnosed and treated early.
-Medications will be required in order to treat more progressed stages of kidney failure.
+Medications will be required to treat more progressed stages of kidney failure.

-Reducing your dog's sodium intake can also be quite beneficial to their health.
-Reducing sodium can lower the workload on your pet's kidneys and help to maintain a healthier blood pressure.
+Reducing your dog's sodium intake can also be quite beneficial to its health.
+Reducing sodium can lower the workload on your pet's kidneys and help to maintain healthier blood pressure.
 If your dog is on a diet with reduced sodium, make sure you don't forget to check to contents of their treats.
 Most of the treats that dogs love, including cheese or jerky, have quite high sodium content.

 Increased Omega-3 Fatty Acids

 Omega-3 fatty acids are shown to slow the progression of chronic kidney disease by reducing inflammatory compounds which place stress on your dog's kidneys to process.
 Many foods with increased levels of omega-3 contain fish, such as salmon, which dogs enjoy.
-You pup's diet may also be supplemented with fish or flaxseed oil.
+Your pup's diet may also be supplemented with fish or flaxseed oil.

 The Best Food to Feed a Dog with Chronic Kidney Disease

-If your dogs has chronic kidney disease, your vet will recommend the best food for your dog's condition and to help them fight the chronic disease's progression.
+If your dog has chronic kidney disease, your vet will recommend the best food for your dog's condition and to help them fight the chronic disease's progression.
 Each dog is unique and the food recommended for your beloved pet will depend on the progression of the disease, its severity as well as your canine companion's age and overall health.